sandberg-lab/Smart-seq3/stitcher/README.md

 _stitcher.py_ reconstructs molecules from Smart-seq3 data processed with zUMIs => 2.6.0 https://github.com/sdparekh/zUMIs and outputs a .sam file which can be used for further analysis.

-## System Requirements for stitcher
+## System Requirements for stitcher.py

 _stitcher.py_  is a python3 script with dependencies:
 ```